GitLakshman/intelligent-traffic-system/README.md

 ---

-Developed as a Final Year Project at BVCEC(A), Department of ECE.
+Developed as a Final Year Project in Electronics and Communication Engineering at BVC Engineering College, Odalarevu.